ibrahimmansour1/inviting/GOOGLE_PLAY_SETUP.md

-# Google Play Store Upload Guide for Inviting App
+# Google Play Store Upload Guide for Call to islam App

 ## 🔐 Step 1: Update Keystore Configuration

-You need to update the `/Users/ibrahim/Documents/contributions/inviting/android/key.properties` file with the actual passwords you used when creating the keystore.
+You need to update the `/Users/ibrahim/Documents/contributions/call_to_islam/android/key.properties` file with the actual passwords you used when creating the keystore.

 **IMPORTANT**: Replace the placeholder values in `android/key.properties`: